Read your Daisy recordings from Claude, Cursor, or any MCP client

 • What did I talk about on Tuesday?

-• Pull the last 10 sessions tagged 'Mediacube'.
+• Pull the last 10 recordings tagged 'Mediacube'.

 Cross-session synthesis